xmos/lib_camera/doc/programming_guide/04_Developing_custom_software.rst

     snsr.control(c_control);
   }

-After that's been done, the user will need to put it into the build system by adding their sources and adapting the ``CMakeLists.txt`` file.
+After that's been done, the user will need rebuild the application.